Notes about nuclear EMP

 Another excellent publication by the North American Electric Reliability Corporation on future risks, published in 2010, is their report on High-Impact Low Frequency risks to the North American electric power grid.

 The worst effects of the solar-storm-like E3 component of an actual nuclear test occurred during Soviet Test 184 on October 22, 1962, which induced currents in a long underground power line that started a power plant fire in Kazakhstan.
-The power plant fire probably began when abnormal currents burned up a transformer.
+Few details are known about this power plant fire, but the power plant fire probably began when abnormal currents burned up a transformer.
 In Test 184, the E3 pulse began rising immediately after the detonation, but did not reach its peak until 20 seconds after the detonation.
 The E3 pulse then decayed over the next minute or so.
 The E3 component of the EMP that caused the failure of the underground power cable, and the power plant fire, was 1300 nT/min (nanotelsas per minute) in the region of the fire during the first 20 seconds after the detonation.
 For comparison, the solar storm that shut down the entire power grid of Quebec on March 13, 1989 had a magnitude of 480 nT/min, and caused the Quebec power grid to go from normal operation to complete collapse in 92 seconds.
 A solar storm on May 14-15 in 1921 produced a disturbance of 4800 nT/min over a relatively small part of our planet.

 If the United States W49 warhead used for the Starfish Prime test had been used in Soviet Test 184, the E3 component would have been more than 5000 nT/min in the region of the power plant fire in Kazakhstan.
 According to recent studies, a disturbance in the present-day United States of 4800 nT/min would likely damage about 365 large transformers in the U.S. power grid, and would leave about 40 percent of the U.S. population without electrical power for as long as 4 to 10 years due to the loss of large transformers in the power grid.